 Read our full review: Acer Chromebook 15

 Acer tends to run the show in our Chromebook roundups, and for good reason: it makes great Chromebooks.
-If you want the look and near-feel of a MacBook Air, despite its waning presence, Acer makes a Chromebook for that.
-Its Chromebook 14 looks and feels like Apple’s famous notebook on the outside, but of course can’t truly feel like using one with how little it costs.
-Still, a full HD screen is one thing this super-cheap laptop has and the MacBook Air doesn’t, so there’s that.
+If you want the look and near-feel of a MacBook Air, but with the Chromebook price tag this is the model for you.
+The 14 looks and feels like Apple’s famous notebook on the outside, but of course can’t truly feel like using one with how little it costs.

 Read our full review: Acer Chromebook 14